lloydmeta/frunk/README.md

 frunk_core = { version = "$version", features = ["serde"] }
 ```

+### Benchmarks

+Benchmarks are available in `./benches` and can be run with:

+`$ rustup run nightly cargo bench`

+Benchmarks on `master` are also [auto-generated, uploaded and available online](https://beachape.com/frunk/dev/bench).

 ## Todo

 ### Stabilise interface, general cleanup

 Before a 1.0 release, would be best to revisit the design of the interfaces
 and do some general code (and test cleanup).

-### Benchmarks

-Benchmarks are available in `./benches` and can be run with:

-`$ rustup run nightly cargo bench`

-It would be nice to use something like [bench-cmp](https://github.com/BurntSushi/cargo-benchcmp) to compare
-before and after, but for some reason, there is no output.
-Should investigate why.

 ### Not yet implemented